bitcoinops/bitcoinops.github.io/_topics/en/output-script-descriptors.md

   scripts (i.e. an address or a set of related addresses such as in an HD wallet).

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Descriptors combine well with [miniscript][topic miniscript] in allowing a wallet to handle tracking and signing for a larger variety of scripts.
-They also combine well with [PSBTs][topic psbt] in allowing the wallet to determine which keys it controls in a multisig script.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: